 The smart contract behind HEROcoin automatically takes a 1 percent minimum of the initial pot in any contest and gives it to the community, which means that users can earn more coins even without participating in a pooling event.
 And the more HEROcoin a user is holding, the higher share percentage from the 1 percent he or she stands to receive.

-Herosphere plans to hold an initial coin offering (ICO) for the ethereum-based HEROcoin on September 15.
+Herosphere plans to hold an initial coin offering (ICO) for the distributed server processing system ethereum-based HEROcoin on September 15.
 The value of the coin will be decided by the market-variable exchange rate, according to the company.